thraal/hollywoodos/README.md

 - Modular plugin system: extend functionality with built-in and third-party plugins such as System Monitor and Log Scroller.
 - Themed interface: customizable color schemes and layouts defined in a CSS-like DSL.
 - Configurable: settings loaded from `config.yaml` and override via environment variables.
-- Cross-platform: tested on Windows, macOS, and Linux.
+- Cross-platform: tested on Linux and Windows.

 ## Installation